Israel votes: Netanyahu's fate hangs on Tuesday's elections - WTMJ

 Opponents accuse Netanyahu of bungling the management of the coronavirus pandemic for most of the past year.
 They say he failed to enforce lockdown restrictions on his ultra-Orthodox political allies, allowing the virus to spread, and point to the still-dire state of the economy and its double-digit unemployment rate.
 They also say Netanyahu is unfit to rule at a time when he is on trial for multiple corruption charges, a case he dismisses as a witch hunt.

 Up to 15% of the electorate is expected to vote outside their home districts, a batch of absentee balloting that’s larger than usual to accommodate those with coronavirus or in quarantine.
-The government is dispatching special polling stations, including vehicles, to provide places for them to vote safely.
+The government is dispatching special polling stations, including bringing voting boxes to patients’ bedsides, to provide ways for them to cast ballots safely.

 Those votes are tallied separately in Jerusalem, meaning final results may not be known for days.
 Given the tight race, the large number of undecided voters and a number of small parties struggling to cross the 3.25% threshold for entry into parliament, it could be difficult to predict the outcome before the final count is complete.